-This video features our conversation with Adriana Gonzalez and Ashley Naomi Rodriguez of Youth Funding Youth Ideas which happened on February 27th, 2018.
+Watch our conversation with Adriana Gonzalez and Ashley Naomi Rodriguez of Youth Funding Youth Ideas.
 Adriana and Ashley talk about some ways adult allies can increase youth voice and youth leadership, and share their model and best practices.
-Access the video above or read the speaker bios, edited transcript and slides that follow.
-Community Q & A starts towards the end of the transcript, HERE.
-Enjoy!
+Find a lightly edited transcript, their slides and bios below.

 Ashley: Thank you for the introduction!
 We are Youth Funding Youth Ideas.
 You'll hear us refer to the program as YFYI.
 But first, we want to talk about the organization that houses us, kind of like our mom.
 And that's CHALK.